 "A Long Way Gone: Memoirs of a Boy Soldier," by Ishmael Beah

-Beah was born in 1980 in the nation of Sierra Leon.
+Beah was born in 1980 in the nation of Sierra Leone.
 While Beah was still a young boy, his country descended into a horrific civil war, and Beah was forced to flee his village when rebels brutally attacked.
-After wondering the country, a place the book’s promotional materials describe as “rendered completely unrecognizable by violence,” Beah was picked up as a young teenager by the government army.
-While still at heart a gentle boy, he was nevertheless pressed into service as government guerrilla soldier.
-Beah both witnessed and sometimes participated in some truly terrible acts, but the story does not end there, limited only to tragedy: Beah was, eventually, released by the Sierra Leon government army, and he was sent to a UNICEF rehabilitation center where struggled to regain his humanity and to learn how to reenter the world of civilians, for the first time, as an adult.
+After wandering the country, a place the book’s promotional materials describe as “rendered completely unrecognizable by violence,” Beah was picked up as a young teenager by the government army.
+While still at a gentle boy at heart, he was nevertheless pressed into service as a government guerrilla soldier.
+Beah both witnessed and sometimes participated in some truly terrible acts, but the story does not end there, limited only to tragedy.
+Beah was, eventually, released by the Sierra Leone government army, and he was sent to a UNICEF rehabilitation center where he struggled to regain his humanity and to learn how to reenter the world of civilians, for the first time, as an adult.

 Convocation will be held on Thursday, September 3,2015, and will feature a talk by Beah.